for Integrative and Comparative Biology

 FOR ABSTRACTS AND SUBMISSION GUIDELINES

-are invited to participate in, and contribute to, the 2003 Annual Meeting of
+You are invited to participate in, and contribute to, the 2004 Annual Meeting of the

-the Society for Integrative and Comparative Biology.
-To maintain the excellent
+Society for Integrative and Comparative Biology.
+To maintain the excellent scientific

-scientific quality of this meeting, you are encouraged to begin your
+quality of this meeting, you are encouraged to begin your preparation early.

-The meeting will be held at the Sheraton Centre Toronto.
-The hotel is located in
+The meeting will be located at the New Orleans Marriott.
+The Marriott is centrally

 will be an exhibition at the Annual Meeting.
 For further information on